 At peace with God

 There is a restlessness which surrounds the non-Christian.
-Dr. Martyn Lloyd-Jones, alluding to holy Scripture, says the man whose sins have not been forgiven is like the troubled sea.
-Picking up on what perhaps might be an unusual placement of “peace” in Romans 8:5-8, he defends the Apostle Paul’s emphasis on peace here and throughout the letter.
-Dr. Lloyd-Jones is able to connect the theme of peace to justification by faith, and the righteousness of God in Romans.
-Furthermore, he elaborates on the natural man’s position before God, which is enmity and not peace.
-The natural man, who is controlled by a life of sin, is living in dissatisfaction.
-While he is always trying to find peace and joy, he cannot.
+Listen to this sermon from Romans 8:5–8 titled “At Peace with God” where Dr. Martyn Lloyd-Jones, alluding to holy Scripture, says the person whose sins have not been forgiven is like the troubled sea.
+Picking up on what perhaps might be an unusual placement of “peace” in this passage, he defends the apostle Paul’s emphasis on peace here and throughout the letter.
+Dr. Lloyd-Jones is able to connect the theme of peace to justification by faith and the righteousness of God in Romans.
+Furthermore, he elaborates that before God, a natural person’s position is enmity and not peace.
+The natural person, who is controlled by a life of sin, is living in dissatisfaction.
+While they are always trying to find peace and joy, they cannot.
 However, the result of being governed by the Spirit is life and peace.
 This person, argues Dr. Lloyd-Jones, understands the meaning of life in this world.
-He also has an inner harmony, as well as an external harmony, with others.
-Listen as Dr. Lloyd-Jones encourages us to find true peace by being governed by the Spirit, and being able to stand blameless and faultless before a holy and righteous God.
+They also have an inner harmony, as well as an external harmony with others.
+Listen as Dr. Lloyd-Jones encourages the listener to find true peace by being governed by the Spirit and able to stand blameless and faultless before a holy and righteous God.